Portland Oregon Commercial

 Building Condition Inspection Report

 The standard inspection is a visual inspection on the building.
 This type of inspection is common that most buyers need before the purchase of a residential or commercial building.
 We provide high standard ASHI visual inspections for the roof, foundation, structural, electrical attic, framing, termites, mold & plumbing.
 This also includes ADA, parking, exterior property, negative grade “water drainage” .
-Included is ICC building codes inspection.
+Included is ICC building codes inspection and any costs for improvements.

-A building condition inspection report includes testing to understand if that building operates effectively under normal loads.
+A building condition inspection report should include testing to understand if that building operates effectively under normal loads.
 This will conclude if the building is a sick building, efficient building or a building that will have or has structural, foundation, interior and mechanical issues.
-We speak a lot in our web site about testing, CO, CO2, air quality, building pressures, HVAC air flow balancing for a reason.
+We speak a lot in our website, testing, CO, CO2, air quality, building pressures, HVAC air flow balancing for a reason.
 Health & safety, fire suppression, chemical storage are all in consideration.

 Example: If a building has been operating under a negative pressure for years this means outside “un-conditioned air” is being pulled in through the walls, sheet rock, penetrations.
 This causes water and moisture to be pulled inside the walls.
 There is a high potential that within the walls mold has occurred.
 The building under negative pressure will be inefficient with contamination issues.